Northern Wild Rice Zizania palustris

 - If possible purchase seed from a local harvester, or harvest it yourself (follow regulations).
 Local rice is better adapted to your conditions than rice that is harvested hundreds of miles away.

-- Seed must be green and kept moist, seed that has dried will not grow.
+- The seed must be green and kept moist, a seed that has dried will not grow.
 The seed on the grocery shelves has been heated and processed and will never grow.

 - Wild rice seed smells bad, don’t worry about it, it probably has not rotten on you.